Self-Explaining Hate Speech Detection with Moral Rationales: Supervised Moral Rationale Attention

 where $\mathbf{h}_{\text{[CLS]}} \in \mathbb{R}^d$ denotes the contextual embedding of the [CLS] token, and $\mathbf{W}_c \in \mathbb{R}^{1 \times d}$ and $\mathbf{b}_c \in \mathbb{R}$ are the learned parameters for class $c$.

-\paragraph{Attention Alignment.} For samples with available moral rationales, we encourage the model to attend to tokens identified as morally salient by minimizing the mean squared error (MSE) between the normalized attention distribution $\mathbf{a}$ and the rationale mask $r$:
+\paragraph{Moral Attention Alignment Loss.} For samples with available moral rationales, we encourage the model to attend to tokens identified as morally salient by minimizing the Mean Squared Error (MSE) between the normalized attention distribution $\mathbf{a}$ and the rationale mask $r$.

-\paragraph{Overall Training Objective.} The final training objective combines the standard cross-entropy loss for classification with the supervised attention alignment loss:
+The final training objective combines a cross-entropy loss $\ell_{\mathrm{CE}}$ for classification with a supervised attention alignment loss $\ell_{\mathrm{MSE}}$, which serves as an auxiliary loss.
+The latter is computed as the mean squared error between model attention and human-annotated moral rationales and is applied only to samples with available moral rationales.
+The overall objective is given by $\ell_{\mathrm{total}}$:

 where $\alpha$ controls the strength of attention supervision.
-The attention alignment loss is applied only to instances associated with moral categories and for which human-annotated rationales are available.
+The moral attention alignment loss is applied only to instances associated with moral categories and for which human-annotated moral rationales are available.

-\paragraph{Moral Rationale Extraction.} The HateBR-MoralXplain dataset provides \textit{free-text rationale spans} for each moral sentiment category.
+\paragraph{Token-Level Binary Masks for Moral Rationales.} The HateBRMoralXplain dataset provides \textit{text rationale spans} for each moral sentiment category.
 Rationale masks $r$ are constructed by mapping character-level spans to token indices using the tokenizer’s offset mappings and are aligned with the tokenization of $x = (w_1, \ldots, w_L)$, with truncation or padding applied to match the model’s maximum input length.